The Art Lovers Guide To Bermuda

 Dip into the island's crafting scene at the buzzing Bermuda Craft Market.
 Among those setting up shop: soap-makers, rum cake bakers, ceramics artists and cedar wood carvers.
 You'll often get to buy souvenirs from the person who created them.

 Before leaving the Dockyard, drop by the National Museum of Bermuda.
-It's a history and culture showplace, not an art gallery, but its holds one of the island's most impressive works: “The Hall of History,” a 1,000-square-foot, two-story mural telling the the story of the island in vivid visuals.
+It's a history and culture showplace, not an art gallery, but it holds one of the island's most impressive works: “The Hall of History,” a 1,000-square-foot, two-story mural telling the story of the island in vivid visuals.
 Bermudian artist Graham Foster spent approximately 7,000 hours painting the dramatic work, which depicts sailing ships, farmers at work and other expressive subjects.
-Tip: Graham also sculpted the John Lennon memorial sculpture outside Masterworks at the Bermuda Botanical Gardens, an apt tribute to the songwriter who spent a very fruitful summer on the island in 1980.